Tekkaman: The Space Knight: Production

-The opening theme, “Tekkaman no Uta,” is sung by Ichirou Mizuki, written by Tatsunoko’s Planning Department (lyrics) and Asei Kobayashi (music) and arranged by Bob Sakuma, who composed all the music for the series.
+The opening theme, "Tekkaman no Uta", is sung by Ichirou Mizuki, written by Tatsunoko's Planning Department (lyrics) and Asei Kobayashi (music) and arranged by Bob Sakuma, who composed all the music for the series.
 The character designs were done by Yoshitaka Amano (of Final Fantasy fame).
 The show was intended to run for 52 episodes, but was cancelled after 26 episodes.
 The reasons for the show's cancellation currently remain unknown.

-An English-language version was created by a small independent company called William Winckler Productions.
-However, the dub was cancelled in mid-story with only 13 of the show’s 26 episodes produced.
+An English-language version was created by a small independent company called William Winckler Productions, but the dub was cancelled in mid-story with only 13 of the show's 26 episodes produced.

 Over forty-thousand original Tekkaman the Space Knight VHS video cassettes were successfully sold throughout the U.S. to major retail stores by Congress Video Group (the largest video distributor at the time), and later by L.D.
 Video.
 Congress Video sold half-hour episodes, whereas L.D.
-Video sold two 96-minute movie compilations.
+Video sold two 96-minute film compilations.

 William Winckler attempted to stay as true to the original Japanese series as possible, with as little editing of violence as possible, and retaining all the original Japanese music and sound effects.
 This was in stark contrast to Science Ninja Team Gatchaman, another Tatsunoko series which was dubbed by Sandy Frank as Battle of the Planets.